uPortal-Attic/uportal-app-framework/docs/messaging.md

 ### Nofitications page

-On the notifications page, users can view their notifications, dismiss them, and follow calls to action.
+On the notifications page, users can view, follow calls to action on, and dismiss their notifications.
 They can also click the "Dismissed" tab to view notifications they've previously dismissed.
 High priority notifications float to the top of the lists.